Rawko/Economic-Forecasting/README.md

-Contributing
-We welcome contributions to this project!
-If you have suggestions for improvements or new features, especially those that further the interdisciplinary nature of this tool, please follow these steps:

 Fork the repository.
 Create a new branch for your feature (git checkout -b feature/AmazingFeature).
 Commit your changes (git commit -m 'Add some AmazingFeature').